-For a goshiwon tour of a goshiwon in Sincheon (near Yonsei University), check out the video below.
+For a goshiwon tour of a goshiwon in Sincheon (near Yonsei University), check out this video.
 In it they explore the whole goshiwon including the facilities and the rooms.
 The goshiwon is a bit bigger and more modern than many others, however, so keep that in mind.

 More Information about Goshiwons!

 Do you have any questions that weren’t answered in this post?
-If so, please feel free to check out the video below!
+If so, please feel free to check out this video!
 Alternatively, if you have any further questions feel free to reach out to me at Ethan@seoulinspired.com or leave a comment below.